Articles on: Annual Reports

 How to Distribute Them?

-The distribution must be made from the corporate bank account to an account owned directly by the shareholder (not another company or another person) by that amount.
-The concept must be "dividends payment."
+• The distribution must be made from the company’s business bank account directly to a personal account owned by each shareholder (not to another company or individual).
+The payment must clearly state the purpose: “dividends payment.”

 Was this article helpful?